CSS Modern Layouts: What Actually Clicked for Me

 }

 That's it.
-That tells the flex item "yes, you're allowed to shrink below your content size."
-Combine it with overflow: hidden or text-overflow: ellipsis and you're good.
+Tells the flex item "yes, you're allowed to shrink below your content size."
+Pair with overflow: hidden or text-overflow: ellipsis and the problem goes away.

-I spent an embarrassing amount of time debugging this on a project once before I figured out what was happening.
-Now I add min-width: 0 almost reflexively to flex children that contain text.
-Some people put it on every flex child as a reset.
-I'm not quite that aggressive about it, but I understand the impulse.
+Spent an embarrassing amount of time debugging this on a project before figuring out what was happening.
+Now min-width: 0 gets added almost reflexively to flex children that hold text.
+Some people apply it as a universal reset to every flex child.
+Not quite that aggressive about it myself.
+But the impulse makes sense.

-The problem subgrid solves: you have a grid, and inside one of its cells, you have another element that you want to align to the parent grid's tracks.
-Like a card where the title, description, and footer need to line up across multiple cards in a row, even when the content lengths are different.
+The problem it solves: you have a grid, and inside one of its cells, you want a child element to align to the parent grid's tracks.
+Cards where the title, description, and footer need to line up across a row โ even when content lengths differ.

 .card-grid {